clydehillwa/clydehillwa.github.io/index.md

 The goal with this site is to distill and set out, in an easy to understand way, that understanding.
 As I read, ask questions, and talk with friends, I want to capture the model of 'modern local civics of a small US city' that emerges.

-Writing in this format is a forcing function for clarity and structure than typically doesn't happen in Notes to Oneself.
+Writing in this format is a forcing function for clarity and structure that typically does not happen in Notes to Oneself.

 I welcome corrections, suggestions, and feedback.
 This is for sure a work in progress.